 What is the Alliance Project Grant?

-About:The Collaborative of the SCFD, formerly the Scientific & Cultural Collaborative (SCC) awards the Alliance Project Grant to a team of interdisciplinary teachers from a K-12 public school in Adams, Arapahoe, Broomfield, Boulder, Denver, Douglas and Jefferson counties.
+About:The Collaborative of the SCFD, formerly the Scientific & Cultural Collaborative (SCC), awards the Alliance Project Grant to a team of interdisciplinary teachers from a K-12 public school in Adams, Arapahoe, Broomfield, Boulder, Denver, Douglas and Jefferson counties.
 Eligible counties rotate year to year.
 One school is selected from each county and serves a segment of the student body, 150-180 students.
 (Some assemblies allow for larger student participation.)

 Additionally, the grant provides funding toward buses, substitute teachers and library support.

 Submission period is now closed.

 Eligibility: K-12 Public Schools physically located in one of the 7 counties listed below.

 Arapahoe, Broomfield, Douglas counties will be eligible to apply in February 2020 for the 2020-2021 school year.